 Eight Councillors have designated positions representing particular membership groups.
 This year we sought applications from members for six of these positions representing:

 - Dispensing opticians

 AOP Councillors represent members within their region or particular membership group.
-Their main role is to communicate with members and to feedback to the AOP at Council meetings, which take place three times a year.
+A key role is to communicate with members either directly, or via our community forums, and to bring member feedback to the AOP at Council meetings, which take place three times a year.

-Through their attendance at Council meetings and the reports they contribute to, Councillors directly inform policy-making.
-This helps to ensure we fully represent all members through a democratic process.
+Through their contributions at Council meetings and to AOP reports, Councillors directly inform our policy-making and the development of our services for members, helping to ensure we fully represent all members.

 As well as representing members, Councillors also represent the AOP.
 They promote and actively encourage membership and deal with requests by referring members to the right people within the AOP who can provide answers, advice or support.

 Hear directly from our Councillors in the video below:

 Why did you get involved with AOP Council?